-Receiver helper is an undesired program which is configured to perform changes that affect both installed browsers and operating system.
+Receiver Helper is an undesired program that affects macOS.
+It performs changes that affect both installed browsers and operating systems.

 We recommend that you consider the removal of Receiver Helper and all files related to this Mac virus.
-In our guide, you will find instructions on how to remove Receiver Helper and how to secure the affected system.
+In our guide, you will find instructions on removing Receiver Helper and securing the affected system.

 |Type||Potentially Unwanted Program (PUP)|

 |Short Description||A questionable application that hijacks Safari and Chrome browsers for Mac.
 Performs browser modifications without your knowledge.|

 |Symptoms||The homepage, new tab page and search engine in preferred web browser may be set to display hoax search engine.
 Browser slowdowns may occur due to increased number of online ads.
 The program may start every time you start the affected Mac.|

 See If Your System Has Been Affected by malware

 |User Experience||Join Our Forum to Discuss Receiver Helper.|